thegetty/terracottas/source/views/guide.md

     loops of hair at each ear; third century <span class="smcaps">BC</span>.
 -   [**71.AD.358** <i></i>{:class="ion-link"}][6811]{:target="blank"}:
-    Upper half of a seated goddess, perhaps Persephone, wearing a himation and veil, with her right arm resting on her lap.
+    Upper half of a seated goddess, perhaps Persephone, wearing a himation and veil, with her right arm resting on her lap;
-    The goddess is seated on a throne; pairs of rosettes decorate the backrest on either side of her shoulders; fifth century <span class="smcaps">BC</span>.
+    the goddess is seated on a throne; pairs of rosettes decorate the backrest on either side of her shoulders; fifth century <span class="smcaps">BC</span>.
 -   [**73.AD.10.A.1–73.AD.10.P.15** <i></i>{:class="ion-link"}][search-73AD10]{:target="blank"}: